Kiki79250CoC/SMWMTL/README.md

 Super Mario World MultiTools Launcher is a small program writted in VisualBasic.NET under Framework 4.6, which allows to create Super Mario World Hacks more easily (if you use your own-dumped ROM) by grouping all tools in one place instead of travel into each folder to find what tool you want to use.

 ## Build SMWMTL from source:
-For building SMWMTL from it's source code, you need [Visual Studio 2022](https://visualstudio.microsoft.com/fr/vs/) (Version 17.3) and the .NET Framework 4.6 targeting package.
+For building SMWMTL from it's source code, you need [Visual Studio 2022](https://visualstudio.microsoft.com/fr/vs/) (Version 17.4) and the .NET Framework 4.6 targeting package.

+## Custom build marker:
+Since SMWMTL v2.26 (v2.30 build 1720), a custom build marker has been added to run some code if a build is planned to be published somewhere in order to comply with the requirements the destination website have in place.
+At this time, there's only one custom build property, which is for SMWCentral.
+To compile a custom build, change the "RELEASE_TYPE" key from "Normal" to "SMWC".

 ## Why SMWMTL ?